vandithavb/Data_Analysis_Projects/Global co2 emissions/readme.md

 - **Interactivity**: Hover and filter options allow users to explore data by year, region, and country.
 - **Comparative Analysis**: Easy comparisons between countries and regions to understand emission patterns.
 - **Visual Insights**: Engaging visuals that highlight high-emission regions and changes over time.

-## Future Improvements

-- Adding more detailed filters for specific sectors or sources of emissions.
-- Incorporating projections for future emission trends based on current data.